Take Five

 Mood is fundamental to the attitude with which we approach life.
 A person with a bright mood experiences optimism, and is engaged with the world.
 Mood relates to energy because much of our energy comes from perceiving the world around us vividly.
 When our mood is depressed our senses our dulled.
 A normal mood on the other hand promotes us taking in external experiences in an inspiring way.

 Now to the image at the header of this article.
 The Dave Brubeck quartet was a jazz ensemble known for stepping outside the conventional use of rhythm in jazz.
 'Take Five' is one of their more famous albums.
-One the one hand the group distinguished themselves with their signature beats, stepping outside the box of conventional jazz rhythms, but on the other, their music, at least to me, was a bit boring and less passionate than what I normally associate with jazz.
-Thus there was a duality to the band, a duality that somewhat reminds me of patients and psychiatric meds; there is an incredible diversity to who we are as people, yet the medicines operate in the more pedestrian level of aspects of behavior we all share.
+On the one hand the group distinguished themselves with their signature beats, stepping outside the box of conventional jazz rhythms, but on the other hand their music, at least to me, was a bit boring and less passionate than what I normally associate with jazz.
+Thus there was a duality to the band, a duality that is similar to looking at human behavior from the perspective of the five dimensions we have outlined; attributes that we all share as humans are crucial, but it is the unique blend of these attributes from one person to the next that is interesting.

 Comments